 How to Extend Your Concrete Patio With Pavers

 The solution: extend the concrete patio.
-Pouring additional concrete can get expensive as permits are required in many areas to pour concrete and that usually involves hiring a contractor, driving the cost of this project into the thousands.
+Pouring additional concrete can get expensive.
+Permits are required in many areas to pour concrete, and that usually involves hiring a contractor, driving the cost of this project into the thousands.
 An alternative to pouring more concrete is extending the concrete patio with pavers.

 Patio pavers offer homeowners many benefits.
 They are easy to install, so homeowners can make the extension of a concrete patio a weekend do-it-yourself project.
 Pavers come in a large variety of shapes, sizes, colors and materials giving homeowners flexibility in creating additional outdoor living space.
 Pavers can be used to create large or small spaces as well as making that space as formal or informal as the homeowner wishes.
 They are also easy and inexpensive to repair.